Isometric extensions of Anosov flows via microlocal analysis: Proof of the Theorem

 (Indeed, $\mc{I}_x w \in Q \cap P_\star$, and $R_{\widetilde{h}} \mc{I}_x w \in Q \cap P_\star$ by the previous discussion, and thus $ \mc{I}_x^{-1} R_{\widetilde{h}} \mc{I}_x w \in Q$.)
 This proves that $Q$ is a principal $H_\star$-bundle.
 Thus $P$ admits a reduction of its structure group to $H_\star$.

 For the last part of the statement relative to mixing, it suffices to observe that $G$ cannot fiber over $\Ss^1$ when $G$ is semisimple.
-Indeed, since $G$ is connected, this would imply by the exact homotopy sequence that $\pi_1(G)$ surjects onto $\Z$ but semisimplicity implies that its fundamental group is finite \cite[Corollary 3.9.4]{Duistermaat-Kolk-00}. \end{proof}
+Indeed, since $G$ is connected, this would imply by the exact homotopy sequence that $\pi_1(G)$ surjects onto $\Z$ but compacntess and semisimplicity implies that its fundamental group is finite \cite[Corollary 3.9.4]{Duistermaat-Kolk-00}. \end{proof}

 If $H$ is the transitivity group of $(\Phi_t)_{t \in \R}$, we let $H_0$ be its connected component.
-We conclude this note by a short lemma showing that, up to taking a finite cover $\widehat{M}$ of the manifold $M$, the transitivity group can always be assumed to be connected (and given by $H_0$, the connected component of the identity in $H$).
+We conclude this note by a short lemma showing that, up to taking the finite cover $\widehat{M} := Q/H_0$ of the manifold $M$ (with deck transformation group $H/H_0$), the transitivity group can always be assumed to be connected and given by $H_0$, the connected component of the identity in $H$.
+Note that, by construction, $Q$ defines a principal $H_0$-bundle over $\widehat{M}$ that we will denote by $\widehat{P}$.